Five types of hairbands including elastic ties scrunchies and hair tie bracelets compared by a cosmetologist The Pixie Garden

 Wide Elastic Bands

 Some elastic bands increase their width to 2-3 inches, attempting to combine elastic's strong hold with the distributed pressure of wider accessories.
-These work reasonably well for very thick or heavy hair that needs maximum securing power without the bulk of a large scrunchie.
+These work reasonably well for very thick or heavy hair, but the wider elastic still maintains direct rubber-to-hair contact, so the friction damage remains a concern.

 Professional Finishing: The Detail That Elevates Any Hairband Style